pivotal-cf/docs-tas-kubernetes/README.md

-# Documentation for PAS for Kubernetes
+# Documentation for Tanzu Application Service for Kubernetes

 Require [this bookbind repo](https://github.com/pivotal-cf/docs-book-pas-kubernetes) to run locally.